cloud-coder/cascon-2019-openshift/template-lab.md

 `oc describe is cascon-oc`

 Looking the results from the above command, we can see that there are no tags defined.
 One of the ways to promote a deployment is through tags.
 After several iterations in the *dev* project/namespace, when a particular code version needs is ready for testing, we can tag that image as test.
-This can be referenced from another *DeploymentConfig* in a test project, and trigger the redeployment of that particulare image, and make it available for testing.
+This can be referenced from another *DeploymentConfig* in a test project, and trigger the redeployment of that particular image, and make it available for testing.
 This is one approach to control when to promote to test, by simply tagging the relevant image.

 Let's tag the *latest* image as *test*